input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-frontend-json-schema-constraints.md

 ## Risks

-* Failure to understand app constraints will cause erroneous behavior if the document template is modified in a way that prevents the app from looking up predefined properties.
+* Failure to understand the app constraints will cause erroneous behavior if the document template is modified in a way that prevents the app from looking up predefined properties.
 * I.e. the UI components can start showing placeholders instead of actual titles because the app won't be able to lookup the related property.
- The same is true for other properties listed above.
+ The same is true for the other properties listed above.

 ## Consequences

 * Prevents erroneous app behavior however requires a careful editing to make sure `nodeIds` of the predefined properties are stable.
-* Predefining the properties reduces the flexibility to adjust templates.
+* Predefining the properties reduces the flexibility to adjust the templates.

 ## More Information